-Authors of selected abstracts will be invited to submit full papers for consideration of post-event publication in a journal special issue.
+Authors of selected abstracts will be invited to submit full papers for consideration of post-event publication in a special issue of Environment and Planning B: Urban Analytics and City Science: Urban Analytical Approaches to Combatting Covid-19.
 Final decisions on full paper submissions will be made following the standard double-blind peer review process.

 |Extended abstracts Due|